oerg866/win98-quickinstall/README.md

   These drivers will be processed and packaged in a subdirectory of the installation media, but they are not injected into Windows' automatic hardware detection.
 This can have several reasons:
   - The driver is very big
-  - The driver is part of a hardware family where no single driver is guaranteed to be optimal
+  - The driver is part of a hardware family where no single driver is guaranteed to be optimal (or the community doesn't agree which is the best version :P)
   - The driver is for a chip, but may lack card vendor-specific functionality
   - The driver is known to cause problems